midzer/beerbase/content/breweries/upstream-brewing-old-market/gold-coast-blonde-ale.md

 srm: 0
 upc: 0
 ---
 Gold Coast Blonde is light in malt and hops and of course, golden in color.
-A great choice if youâ€™re looking for true American beer flavor with a bit more malt than a light beer has to offer.
+A great choice if you’re looking for true American beer flavor with a bit more malt than a light beer has to offer.